-There are rules about how long your child care payments can be paid when you or your children travel outside Australia.
+There are rules about how long your child care payments can be paid while you or your dependent children travel outside Australia.

 Read more about different types of child care and how to get assistance on the Australian Government's mychild website.

 Find, estimate and compare payments and services you may be eligible for.
 You can also work out what a change in circumstance might mean for the payments and services you currently receive from us.